Rock music in Poland

 Polish rock refers to rock music from Poland.
+Because Poland was a communist country at the time, the rock and punk scenes have often served for anti-establishment ideas.

 1960s

-After the era of "big-bit" (Polish style of simple rock'n'roll), one of the earliest pioneers of Polish rock was Tadeusz Nalepa, a singer, guitarist and songwriter who began his career playing pop music in his group - Blackout, before turning to blues rock and changing the band's name to Breakout in 1968.
+After the era of Big-beat (Eastern Bloc)(aka “big-bit", Polish style of simple rock'n'roll), one of the earliest pioneers of Polish rock was Tadeusz Nalepa, a singer, guitarist and songwriter who began his career playing pop music in his group - Blackout, before turning to blues rock and changing the band's name to Breakout in 1968.
 Their debut - "Na drugim brzegu tęczy", is often referred to as the "first Polish rock album in history".

-Significant artists of the "big-bit era" include: Czerwone Gitary, Niebiesko-Czarni, Czerwono-Czarni, Trubadurzy, Karin Stanek.
+Significant artists of the Big-beat (Eastern Bloc) include: Czerwone Gitary, Niebiesko-Czarni, Czerwono-Czarni, Trubadurzy, Karin Stanek.

 1970s

 In the 1970s, due to political pressure and censorship, there were very few bands that managed to gain commercial success or become artistically notable.

 Significant 1970s artists include: Niemen, Budka Suflera, SBB, Marek Grechuta (artist on the edge of rock, usually not of that genre), Skaldowie.
 Breakout recorded and released their most successful album, Blues in 1971.

 Among these bands, who achieved local success, but never managed to gain international recognition despite their quality, were Grupa Stress and Nurt, which were more on the hard-rock psychedelic, progressive side.